kyungjae-lee/engineers-notebook/operating-systems/process-state-models-and-control.md

   3. Move the PCB of this process to the appropriate queue.
   4. Select another process for execution.
   5. Update the PCB of the process selected.
-  6. Update memory management data structures
+  6. Update memory management data structures.
   7. Restore the context of the processor to that which existed at the time the selected process was last switched out.

   If the currently running process is to be moved to another state (READY, BLOCKED, etc.), then the OS must make substantial changes in its environment.
 In other words, context switching is an expensive (high overhead) process.